KhronosGroup/Vulkan-Loader/loader/LoaderAndLayerInterface.md

 Manifest file formatting necessary to define a meta-layer can be found in the [Layer Manifest File Format](#layer-manifest-file-format) section.

+##### Override Meta-Layer

+If an implicit meta-layer was found on the system with the name `VK_LAYER_LUNARG_override`, the loader uses it as an 'override' layer.
+This is used to selectively enable and disable other layers from being loaded.
+It can be applied globally or to a specific application or applications.
+Disabling layers and specifying the application requires the layer manifest have the following keys:
+  * `blacklisted_layers` - List of explicit layer names that should not be loaded even if requested by the application.
+  * `app_keys` - List of paths to executables that the override layer applies to.
+When an application starts up and the override layer is present, the loader first checks to see if the application is in the list.
+If it isn't, the override layer is not applied.
+If the list is empty or if `app_keys` doesn't exist, the loader makes the override layer global and applies it to every application upon startup.

 #### Pre-Instance Functions

 Vulkan includes a small number of functions which are called without any dispatchable object.